All Episodes

 And this they're perfectly willing to accept that about Trump.

-But the fact that Hillary is seen in the same way, it remember now, this was going to be a coordination.
+But the fact that Hillary is seen in the same way, remember now, this was going to be a coordination.

-They're added the Clintons are rock stars in the Democrat Party.
+They're added, the Clintons are rock stars in the Democrat Party.

 This is like George Clooney being at 38%.

-They just it wouldn't compute.
+It wouldn't compute.

 All those have been forgotten because these are new, these are recent.

-And there's just nothing much to brag about in either of these polls, and there's quite a lot to be concerned about.
+And there's just nothing much to brag about in either of these polls.

-Because he was serious, because it was substantive, and because it was unexpected.
+The reviews on this speech that I have read have been universally positive because he was serious, because it was substantive, and because it was unexpected.

-There were some alarming things for the establishment, like Trump did drop a bomb when he promised to get out of NAFTA and the TPP to get out of both these things if renegotiations on more favorable terms fail, we're gonna get out of it.
+There were some alarming things for the establishment, like Trump did drop a bomb when he promised to get out of NAFTA.

 That Chamber of Commerce, and I could send them to the ledge of the highest building.

-So uh that's what the mix is today.
+So that's what the mix is today.

-Well, I know not just the drive-by-s.
+Well, not just the drive-bys.

 You know, I was reading my tech blogs.